ragibson/Steganography/README.md

 The following command would hide the contents of file.txt into sound.wav and save the result as sound_steg.wav.
 The command also outputs how many bytes have been used out of a theoretical maximum.
-In practice, the maximum amount of data we can hide may be slightly lower than what is displayed because we skip samples that have the smallest possible value (for most files, this never occurs).

 Example:

-    $ WavSteg.py -h -s sound.wav -f file.txt -o sound_steg.wav -n 1
+    $ WavSteg.py -h -s sound.wav -f file.txt -o sound_steg.wav -n 2
-	Using 1000 B out of 2000 B
+    Using 2 LSBs, we can hide 6551441 B
+    Reading files...
+Done in 0.02 s
+    Hiding 5589889 bytes...
+Done in 0.34 s Writing to output wav...
+Done in 0.06 s

 If you attempt to hide too much data, WavSteg will raise a ValueError and print the minimum number of LSBs required to hide your data.